-CAMPAIGN FINANCE REPORTING
+CAMPAIGN FINANCE REPORTING - TIPS & GUIDELINES

-A candidate does not have to have a committee; but if a candidate has a committee, remember that both the committee and the candidate must report.
-Whether the candidate is successful or not, reports are required.
-This includes candidates who neither receive nor spend any money during the campaign.
+Candidates are required to file campaign finance reports.
+If a candidate chooses to have a campaign committee, both the candidate and the committee must file reports.
+Even if the candidate does not receive or spend any money, or if his election bid is unsuccessful, reports must be filed.

-- ★ From the beginning, it is important to keep accurate records of receipts (contributions) and expenditures. - ★ A candidate may accept contributions and make expenditures prior to filing for office.
+- A candidate may accept contributions and make expenditures prior to filing for office; however, no contribution for the general election may be given to a candidate or candidate committee prior to the date for the primary election.

-- ★ It is important to file Statement of Receipts and Expenditures Reports on time because there are strict penalties for failure to comply.
-The fully itemized Statement of Receipts Only Report shall be filed at least seven (7) days before an election (August 14, 2012, and October 30, 2012), with information required current to any day from the eighth day up to the fourteenth day before an election.
-Statement of Receipts and Expenditures Reports are due not later than ten (10) days after the primary, general or special elections (August 31, 2012, and November 16, 2012). - ★ For candidates filing at the county or municipal offices, the Statement of Receipts and Expenditures Report may be filed by fax, provided the original is postmarked on the day the facsimile is sent. - ★ Fully itemize all receipts (contributions) over \$25.00 and itemize all expenditures on the reports. - ★ If there are additional receipts and expenditures after the election report has been filed, an amendment to the report must be filed. - ★ If inaccuracies are discovered, correct them within a reasonable time not to exceed ninety (90) days from the time they become known.
 W.S.
-22-25-106(e) If a campaign report has already been filed, make the correction by filing an amendment to the report. - ★ Amendments to filed reports may be filed at any time, but must be made within 90 days from the time the error or additional receipts and expenditures become known.
-Net changes amounting to less than \$50.00 do not need to be reported.

-- ★ Contributions of \$25.00 or more must be itemized by date received, name, city and state of the contributor, and amount contributed.
-All receipts under \$25.00 shall be reported, but need not be itemized.
-However, if you receive \$10.00 from a contributor who then later gives you \$20.00, you must give an itemized report of the total \$30.00 contribution. - ★ Contributions include in-kind contributions which are goods and services provided for a candidate.
-All in-kind contributions must be itemized by name, city and state of the contributor, date, item or service contributed, and market value of the item or service contributed. - ★ Sale of tickets for fund-raisers: If the ticket price is \$25.00 or more, the name and address of each ticket purchaser and purchase price of ticket(s) must be itemized under "receipts."
-If the ticket price is under \$25.00, the fund-raiser does not have to be itemized and needs only to be reported under "unitemized contributions." - ★ Anonymous contributions are those contributions whose origin cannot be determined, i.e., "pass the hat" type of contributions.
+22-25-102(c)(i)(B) - Fully itemize all contributions (receipts) over \$25.
+Contributions of \$25 or more must be itemized by contributor, amount, date received, city and state of the contributor.
+All receipts under \$25 shall be reported, but need not be itemized.
+However, if you receive \$10 from a contributor who later gives you \$20, you must itemize the total \$30 contribution.
+W.S.
+22-25-106(a)(iv) - Ticket Sales for Fundraisers: If the ticket price is \$25 or more, the name and address of each ticket purchaser and purchase price of ticket(s) must be itemized under "receipts."
+If the ticket price is under \$25, the fundraiser does not have to be itemized and needs only to be reported under "unitemized contributions." - Anonymous contributions are those contributions whose origin cannot be determined, i.e., "pass the hat" type of contributions.
 Anonymous contribution does not mean that an individual may contribute to a candidate with the understanding the contributor's name will not be reported.
-The campaign reporting forms have a specific section to record anonymous contributions where the candidate states he/she does not know the origin of the contribution.

-- ★ Each expenditure must be itemized by date expended, name, city and state of the person or business to whom the expenditure is made, and the purpose and amount of expenditure.
-Examples are: Advertising and printing expenses; expenses for services of a professional campaign consultant or public relations firm; expenses for staff salaries, travel, renting office space; postage and sign materials. - ★ Campaign expenditures that are not required to be reported include: Filing fee for office, a candidate's own personal campaign expense for travel, meals and checking account service charges.
+The campaign reporting forms have a specific section to record anonymous contributions where the candidate attests that he/she does not know the origin of the contribution. - Contributions also include donations of any items of value, services, or election assistance provided for a candidate.
+These "in-kind" contributions must be itemized by name, city and state of the contributor, date, item or service donated, and estimated value of the donated item or service. - Each expenditure must be itemized by date expended, name, city and state of the person or business to which the expenditure is made, and the purpose and amount of expenditure.
+Examples are: Advertising and printing expenses, expenses for services of a campaign consultant or public relations firm, office space, etc. - Campaign expenditures that are not required to be reported include: Filing fee for office, a candidate's own personal campaign expenses for travel, meals, and checking account service charges.
 W.S.
-22-25-103(b) - ★ A candidate is not required to report advertising expenses by a party central committee for the candidate if the entire slate of candidates below national level is advertised.
+22-25-103(b) - A candidate is not required to report advertising expenses by a party central committee for the candidate if the entire slate of candidates below national level is advertised.
 This applies even though all candidates are not included in each advertisement, as long as the expenses for each candidate are substantially the same.
 W.S.
-22-25-103(c)

-- ★ Loans are to be itemized by name, city and state of the creditor, amount, date, payment to date, and outstanding balance of loan. - ★ Candidates for federal office are not required to file Statement of Receipts and Expenditures Reports if the candidate is required to comply with federal election law reporting requirements.
+22-25-103(c) - If there are additional receipts and expenditures after a report has been filed, an amendment to the report must be filed.
+Amendments to filed reports must be made within 90 days from the time an error or additional receipts and expenditures become known.
+Net changes amounting to less than \$50 do not need to be reported.
 W.S.
-22-25-106(g) - ★ The Wyoming Election Code does not specify how excess campaign funds may be used.
+22-25-106(e)